HealthifyMe-Tech/android-build-box-30-lite/README.md

 ## Docker Build Image

 If you want to build the docker image by yourself, you can use following command.
-The image itself is more than 5 GB, check your free disk space before building it.
+The image will take itself more than 1 GB, check your free disk space before building it.

     docker build -t android-build-lite .